-Quote of the Week 338 -The Proper Teaching
+Quote of the Week 341 -The Great and Only Real Heresy

 Meditation (Click your selection, scroll down to view it)

 - Audio Link: A Foundation for a Fruitful Meditation Practice: Science of Breath/Pranayama/Relaxation - Theory and Practice

 - Healing Meditation: Ruach El Shaddai/Breath of Balance